OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/troubleshooting.md

 This error indicates that the logs from the script pods are incomplete or malformed.

-When scripts are executed, any outputs or logs are stored in the Script Pod's container logs.
-The Tentacle Pod then reads from the container logs to feed back to Octopus Server.
+When scripts are executed, any outputs or logs are stored in the script pod's container logs.
+The Tentacle pod then reads from the container logs to feed back to Octopus Server.

 There's a limit to the size of logs kept before they are [rotated](https://kubernetes.io/docs/concepts/cluster-administration/logging/#log-rotation) out.
 If a particular log line is rotated before Octopus Server reads it, then it means log lines are missing - hence we fail the deployment prevent unexpected changes from being hidden.